-Easy, store-bought potato gnocchi pairs with a creamy, cheese sauce and is baked to bubbly goodness, then topped with bacon and green onion.
+Easy, store-bought potato gnocchi pairs with a creamy, cheesy baked gnocchi, then it’s all topped with bacon and green onion.
+It’s all the great flavours of a loaded baked potato in gnocchi form!

 When only a creamy, cheesy dish will do, you can't go wrong with this one.
 It's perfect football-watching food!